richorama/richorama.github.io/_posts/2021-08-09-azure-blob-index-tags.md

 Blobs can be retrieved by a prefix of their key, table entities can be retrieved a partition at a time (up to 1000 entities), and bounds can be set on the key range.

 But if you want to index it by a second property you need to store a second entity.
-There are no transactions in Storage.
-You can store multiple table entities in a single operation, but they have to share the same partition key.
+There are no transactions in Storage so you run the risk of having corrupt data in the event of a transient error.
+You can store multiple table entities in a single operation, but they have to share the same partition key, making it hard to use as a secondary index.

 The other option is to use a secondary service, such as Azure Search, but that's more complexity and cost.

 # Index Tags

-In Just 2021 Index Tags were made generally available for Azure Blob Storage.
+In June 2021 Index Tags were made generally available for Azure Blob Storage.

 Index tags allow you to provide up to 10 key-value pairs for a blob.
 These tags are outside of the blob data, and are specified when you create or update a blob.